Ror5ch/btl-gui/README.md

+# Command for running GUI:
-<details><summary>Click to expand</summary>
+<details><summary>How to download</summary>
-# To use this repo, you must first login to a computer connected to the teststand (remotely or in person)
+# To use this repo, you must first login to a computer connected to the teststand (remotely via openVPN or in person)
+# Go to the directory in which you would like to run this repo from
+# Download/update files with the following command sequence:

 </details>

-# Command for running GUI:
+Once you are in the directory run:

-python2 GUI_board_test.py
+- python2 GUI_board_test.py
+This will bring up the interface

 # For editing structure of interface:
 GUI_board_test.py